 And that's why building a mastermind group is a good idea, particularly on Facebook.

 For one, it makes engaging with you much simpler.
 After all, many of your potential clients could be on Facebook already.
 Using the social network to host your group makes joining and interacting with others effortless.
 A person can log in to check updates or post comments whenever they check their Facebook feed.

 At the same, running it allows you to position yourself as the expert and great source of advice.
-And that's even if your potential clients interact with other members instead of you.
+And that's even better if your potential clients interact with other members instead of you.
 You are also nurturing potential clients to become ideal clients at the same time.
 Feeding them your knowledge compared to them receiving information from various sources will most likely convert these clients that understand your methods.
 Mind you that there are other social networks like Linkedin to get more clients.

 Strategy #8: Develop Strategic Partnerships with Non-Competing Companies